Succinct Planar Encoding with Minor Operations: Table lookup for small planar graphs

 \section{Table lookup for small planar graphs}

 In this section we present our table lookup data structure for small graphs.
-Given an integer~$r$ the table lists for every positive integer~$r' \leq r$ every possible planar graph with vertex set $V=[r']$.
+Given an integer~$\ell$ the table lists for every positive integer~$\ell' \leq \ell$ every possible planar graph with at most $\ell'$ vertices.
 Such a lookup table was used by Blelloch and Farzan~\cite{10.1007/978-3-642-13509-5_13} as a building block for succinctly encoding planar and other separable graphs, which we outline Section~\ref{sec:blelloch}.
-For every graph $G$ encoded by the table, they provide adjacency queries and neighborhood iteration in constant time (petr element).
-The table can be realized using $O(2^{\texttt{poly}(r)})$ bits and time, including the data structures needed to provide the queries.
-To distinguish between all graphs with $r'$ vertices we use $\mathcal{H}(r')+O(1)$ bits.
+For every graph $G$ encoded by the table, they provide adjacency queries and neighborhood iteration in constant time (per element).
+The table can be realized using $O(2^{\texttt{poly}(\ell)})$ bits and time, including the data structures needed to provide the queries.
+To distinguish between all planar graphs with $\ell'$ vertices we requires $\mathcal{H}(\ell')+O(1)$ bits.
 This corresponds to an index into the computed table.
-The table contains $2^{\mathcal{H}(r)}$ entries.
+The table contains $2^{\mathcal{H}(\ell)}$ entries.
 Everything mentioned so far was shown by Blelloch and Farzan.
-We provide additional operations, outlined in the following.
+In the following we introduce additional operations and extensions of this lookup table.
+These modifications increase the size of the table by a negligible amount of bits while maintaining the same (asymptotical) runtime for constructing the table.
+We show that our modifications increase the size of each index encoding a graph with $\ell'$ vertices by $o(\ell')$ bits, which is negligible for our use case.

 \tableops